 Marketers keep a close eye on the rising sales of smartphones as a sign that mobile phone marketing is going to be taking over online marketing as the main way advertisers reach the masses.
-Smartphone usage is at an all time high, accounting for about 43% of American cell phone service, according to Nielsen.
-However, although there are an abundance of smartphone users, the actual purchases made on smartphones have been surprisingly low.
+Smartphone usage is at an all-time high, accounting for about 43% of American cell phone service, according to Nielsen.
+However, although there is an abundance of smartphone users, the actual purchases made on smartphones have been surprisingly low.

-Entrepreneur Rhonda Adams noted that according to all surveys, “consumers cite the lack of shopping on smartphones due to the small screen size, but with companies listening to their customers and building devices with larger screens and more user friendly software, we should continue to see an increase in mobile sales.”
+Entrepreneur Brandon Webb noted that according to all surveys, “consumers cite the lack of shopping on smartphones due to the small screen size, but with companies listening to their customers and building devices with larger screens and more user-friendly software, we should continue to see an increase in mobile sales.”

 Check out Trends: Year of the Smartphone for more information on why Mobile will continue to grow.